-The approval for the Yarraboldy Extension at the Pine Dale Mine was granted by the Minister of the Department of Sustainability, Environment, Water, Populations and Communities (SEWPaC) on 26 October 2011.
-Pine Dale Mine operates in accordance with Planning Approval (PA) 10_0041 and Environmental Protection Licence (EPL) 4911.
+The Federal approval for the Yarraboldy Extension at the Pine Dale Mine was granted by the Minister of the Department of Sustainability, Environment, Water, Populations and Communities (SEWPaC) on 26 October 2011.
+Pine Dale Mine operates in accordance with State Planning Approval (PA) 10_0041 which was granted by the Minister for Planning, as modified, in March 2012.
+The Pine Dale Mine operates in accordance with Environmental Protection Licence (EPL) 4911 issued by the EPA.